zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/README.md

 - **Header**

-    - In the header i have used a relativly new function called text-wrap: balance.
+    - In the header I have used a relatively new function called text-wrap: balance.
     On big screens it makes no difference.

 ![screenshot](documentation/feat-header.png)

 - **Header Mobile text-wrap**

-    -In the header i have used a relativly new function called text-wrap: balance.
+    -In the header I have used a relatively new function called text-wrap: balance.
-    But here on mobile it make all the difference, usually the break would be after Lizard, so Spock. would have been alone (orfan) but with text-wrap: balance it balances the text, so we have two words on the lower line.
+    But here on mobile it makes all the difference, usually the break would be after Lizard, so Spock. would have been alone (orphan) but with text-wrap: balance it balances the text, so we have two words on the lower line.
 Much prettier.

 ![screenshot](documentation/feat-header-balance.png)